developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

     </preferences>

 ##### Lockout Notes
-* When Lockout Recovery is enabled and the maximum failed login attempts is exceeded, EHS displays the waiting time required before the next login attempt is allowed.
+* When Lockout Recovery is enabled and the device is locked due to too many failed login attempts, EHS displays the waiting time required before the next login attempt is allowed.
 * Invalid timeout values (i.e. negative, less than 15, etc.) are replaced with 60 (minutes).
-* Restarting the device resets the counter to 0.
+* Restarting the device resets the timeout counter to 0; countdown begins when admin login is tapped.
+* Pushing a new config when a lockout timer is running resets the timeout to the value in the new config file.
-* When Timeout expires, a single login attempt is offered.
+* When the timeout expires, a single login attempt is offered; failure restarts the timeout clock.
-* Lockout Recovery login failure restarts the timeout clock; success resets the [admin failed attempts](#adminfailedattempts) counter to 1.
+* Successful Lockout Recovery resets the [failed admin login attempts](#adminmaxattempts) counter to 1.
+* Except for device restart, the countdown timer continues regardless of user activity.
-* All lockout and recovery activities are logged in `/enterprise/usr` directory.
+* All lockout and recovery activities are added to the [EHS log](../features#ehslog).

 -----